Master data management

 Why should you implement master data management solutions?

-For instance, imagine the effect that poor customer data can have not only on your work, but also your relationship with your customers.
+For instance, imagine the effect that poor customer data can have not only on your work, but also on your relationship with your customers.
 Among other issues, poor customer data can result in:

 These errors won’t just irritate your customers: they are likely to eventually turn them away from what you have to offer.
 This will cost you sales, which will damage your profits.
 Ultimately, it will also mar the reputation of your business.